“A tale of armed trade, colonialism, slavery, and the dispossession of native peoples.” - Dr. Sven Beckert

 28 x 28 x 6 inches

 Once, the fabric was banned and the British imitation of Chintz became popular, the cheap raw material was imported from India to the UK.
 After the fabric was printed and assembled, the same cloth would be sold back in the Indian markets at an inflated price, robbing the fabric belonging to that community.
+The piece this transformation and the subsequent shift in power using the imagery of traditional Chintz, contrasted with the English glazed replicas.
+The spiral form extends away from the center which represents the plain cheap raw material.

 The English Aesthetic Movement?